Back

 Same principle as when scratch is equipped, except eliminates (and maybe shred) would be the only attacks dodged.
 The benefit is that meditate can generate breath faster than scratch can, at the cost of having to take another 4 turns before being able to finish off enemies.
 Just check your health and make sure you can outlast enemies until you can eliminate them by defending right before enemies go, and rallying otherwise.

-Note: A Mire Flyer with meditate can speed through most venues except for Workshop and Kelp Beds.
+Note: A Mire Flyer with meditate can speed through most venues up to the Mire.
 Is a bit iffy in melee-heavy venues such as Ghostlight Ruins and Crystal Pools.

 Mire Flyer with Anticipate